m0hithreddy/MID/Contributing.md

 # Contributing

-As a budding developer, it makes me enthusiastic to collaborate with the other developers around; exploring their coding style, getting some knowledge, and improving my proficiency.
+As a budding developer, it makes me enthusiastic to collaborate with the other developers around; exploring their coding style, gaining some knowledge, and improving my proficiency.
 If you are intrested in contributing to the MID...
 You can send patches

 * which implements any new feature that are mentioned in the TODO list